top of page

 Mt Washington Cog Railway At-A-Glance

-For more information on travel to New Hampshire's north country read our articles on:
+For more information on New Hampshire travel read our travel blog posts on:

-Since 1869, the Cog has been making its way up the slopes of the New Hampshire’s Mt.
+Since 1869, the Cog has been making its way up the slopes of New Hampshire's Mt.
 Washington.
 Though the train speed is slow, the grade is steep and the ride is dramatic.
 One section of the track, Jacob’s Ladder, is reported to contain the steepest railroad trestle in the world.
+A trip on the historic Cog Railway is one of the best things to do in the White Mountains of New Hampshire.

 Located in the 750,000-acre White Mountain National Forest, the Cog travels through three climate zones.
 The trip begins at Marshfield Base Station in dense timberland.
 Climbing steadily past the 4000’ Waumbek Station, passengers encounter scrubby tundra flora before reaching the treeless alpine summit at 6,266 feet.